 You do not have to be a resort guest to have your picture made.
 Just get in line and wait for your turn.

 Related: Christmas at Boardwalk Inn

-Additionally, you might like to take the stairs or elevator (the one in the lobby) up a few floors to find a nice sitting spot.
-Each of the floors has balconies with fireplaces, rocking chairs, leather sofas, and more.
+Additionally, you might like to take the stairs or elevator up a few floors to find a nice sitting spot.
+Each floor has balconies with fireplaces, rocking chairs, leather sofas, and more.

 #2 Disney’s Beach Club Resort (and Yacht Club)